V4Fire/Core/src/core/perf/config/README.md

 # core/perf/config

-Bunch of helpers to work with performance config
+Bunch of helpers to work with the performance config.